 Portable platforms: Nintendo Switch, Steam Deck, and Windows handhelds

-To get back into this massive region with a head start, check out our guides to Skyrim races, Skyrim marriage, Skyrim Dark Brotherhood, Skyrim enchanting, Skyrim houses, and Skyrim maps.
-Or, if you need something new but with those Elder Scrolls vibes, try our list of the best games like Skyrim.
+To get back into this massive region with a head start, check out our guides to Skyrim races, Skyrim marriage, Skyrim Dark Brotherhood, and Skyrim enchanting.
+Or, if you’re looking for more experiences with those classic Elder Scrolls vibes, try our list of the best games like Skyrim.

 Getting Over It